Philosophy, Ph.D. (School of Social Sciences)

 Applicants for the LPS track must have a bachelor’s degree, but there is no formal requirement as to the field of that degree.
 The most natural undergraduate majors for LPS graduate students would be philosophy, mathematics or the sciences, but those with other degrees who are interested in the LPS fields should feel free to apply.

-Complete applications must include GRE scores, transcripts, letters of recommendation and a writing sample.
-The deadline for application is December 1.
+Complete applications must include statement of purpose, transcripts, letters of recommendation, and a writing sample.
+The deadline for application is December 15.

 All required courses must be completed with a grade of B or better.